evankenyon/cs307-browser/README.md

 Browser
 ====

-This project implements a web browser.
+This project implements a web view.

 Name: